Retr02332/web3-security-notes/README.md

 An input like `["<ADDR_1>","<ADDR_2>"], 0x8000000000000000000000000000000000000000000000000000000000000000` for the function `batchTransfer` would trigger this vulnerability.

+**Integer Underflow** happens in the exact opposite of the overflow error.
+It error occurs when you go below the minimum amount.
+This triggers the system to bring you right back up to maximum value instead of reverting to zero.

+For example, injecting the value `-1` in a `uint256` variable that stores the value `0` will result in the number 255.

 **Remediation**

-As seen previously, the problem lies in the variable `amount` which, having no input controls, is subject to a Batch Overflow.
+As seen previously, the problem lies in the variable `amount` which, having no input controls, is subject to a Integer Overflow/Underflow.
 The solution to this problem is to implement a check on the value received as an input.
 An example is the following:

 ```
 if (a == 0) return (true, 0);